-At St Mary Redcliffe Primary School, we endeavour to provide an inclusive, nurturing environment, and a rich and meaningful education for all our children.
-Our curriculum is designed for our community and high-quality teaching is differentiated and personalised to make it accessible to all pupils.
-For children with SEND we aim to support them to succeed in their education so that they develop a love of learning and enjoy positive relationships with others.
+At St Mary Redcliffe Primary School, we aim to provide an inclusive, nurturing environment, and a rich and meaningful education for all our children.
+Our curriculum is designed for our community and high-quality teaching is adapted and personalised to make it accessible to all pupils.
+We have high expectations for pupils with SEND and aim to support them to succeed in their education so that they develop a love of learning and enjoy positive relationships with others.